theforeman/puppet-certs/README.md

 This module is responsible for generating a CA and certificate used for communication between services inside the Katello deployment.

+It is also responsible for generating a GPG key used by Pulp for repository metadata signing and used by Yum for metadata signature verification.

 ### What certs affects

 * Installs and deploys a CA